Apress/db-performance-at-scale/References.md

 - [Programming WebAssembly with Rust](https://pragprog.com/titles/khrust/programming-webassembly-with-rust/)
 - [ScyllaDB’s Take on WebAssembly for User-Defined Functions](https://thenewstack.io/scylladbs-take-on-webassembly-for-user-defined-functions/)

+### Learn More
+- [The Whole WebAssembly Enchilada](https://www.youtube.com/watch?v=J3hK7O5Oc2Y) - Brian Sletten (author of "WebAssembly: The Definitive Guide") highlights major trends and offers some suggestions about where WebAssembly is going and why now is the time to start paying attention
+- [What the Heck is the Edge Anyway?](https://blog.turso.tech/what-the-heck-is-the-edge-anyway-a159a12f2412) - Glauber Costa (Turso) on why bringing compute to the edge only solves half the problem, especially if you’re making calls to a centralized database somewhere in a far away cluster
+- [WebAssembly Functions for your SQLite-Compatible Database](https://blog.turso.tech/webassembly-functions-for-your-sqlite-compatible-database-7e1ad95a2aa7) - Piotr Sarna (Turso) on creating WebAssembly user-defined functions for libSQL, an open source, open contribution fork of SQLite
+- [How WebAssembly is Eating the Database, One UDF At a Time](https://dylibso.com/blog/wasm-udf/) -  Dominique Saulet and Steve Manuel (dylibso) on what’s driving the new wave of UDF implementations, along with some thoughts and considerations for the future

 ## Chapter 7 - Infrastructure & Deployment Models
 - [How Discord Supercharges Network Disks for Extreme Low Latency](https://discord.com/blog/how-discord-supercharges-network-disks-for-extreme-low-latency)
 - [Diskplorer results](https://github.com/scylladb/diskplorer#sample-results)